 - 1. What does the spectrum of the input sine wave at 1 kHz look like? - 2.
 And the spectrum of a sawtooth wave with a fundamental frequency of 200 Hz? - 3.
 What does the spectrum of white noise look like in the program? - 4.
-Ideally, what should it look like? - 5.
+Ideally, what should it look like?
+(Select View→Average Spectrum, and click repeatedly on the white noise button for a clue. - 5.
 Why is white noise called "white"? - 6.
 If the amplitude spectrum of white noise and an impulse are the same, what must be different about them? - 7.
 Select the chirp and listen to it.
 What is its spectrum?
 What other waves is this similar to?